Learn about inventory management and why it’s important

 Poor or nonexistent inventory management puts a business at risk of undercutting all of the time and money invested in its merchandise.
-Yet when conducted correctly, inventory management can provide a business with an incredible array of benefits.
+But when conducted correctly, inventory management can provide a business with an incredible array of advantages.

 The benefits of inventory management

 The benefits of inventory management range from greater financial efficiency to improved customer satisfaction.
-On a whole, these benefits add up to higher overall business success.
-A well-managed inventory provides important advantages in the retail industry where the total number of stores — along with competition between retailers — is steadily increasing:
+Overall, these benefits add up to greater business success.
+A well-managed inventory provides many important advantages, including:

 Cost and time savings

-Inventory management helps to efficiently manage the monetary and time investments associated with this activity.
+Inventory management helps to make the monetary and time investments associated with this activity more efficient.
 If you have a precise accounting of the stock on hand at any time, you don’t need to perform frequent, time-consuming recounts.
 Nor do you need to spend money reordering items when your existing stock is sufficient to meet consumer demand.

 Difficulty finding or picking items from inventory leads to slow delivery and unhappy customers.
-Inventory management enables faster shipping by helping a business manage the storage and movement of items efficiently.
-It also minimizes the risk of having to cancel an order or list items as out of stock due to insufficient inventory, an all-too-common source of customer frustration.
+Inventory management enables faster shipping by helping a business manage the storage and movement of items.
+It also minimizes the risk of having to cancel an order or list items as out of stock due to insufficient inventory, which causes customer frustration.